-Abby is a senior supervising attorney in the Public Benefits Unit, overseeing the work of the Public Assistance and SNAP Practice.
+Abby is a senior supervising attorney in the Public Benefits Unit, leading the Public Assistance and SNAP Practice, covering these benefits and homeless shelter advocacy.
 From 2016-2019, she taught the Economic Justice Clinic at Brooklyn Law School.
 She has practiced in the areas of housing, public health insurance, and elder law.
 Abby is a graduate of Wesleyan University and Temple University Beasley School of Law, where she was a Rubin-Presser Public Interest Scholar and Executive Articles and Symposium Editor of the Temple Political and Civil Rights Law Review.

-Saima Akhtar is a Senior Staff Attorney with the Public Benefits Unit in the Albany office of Empire Justice Center.
-She works on issues that include Supplemental Nutrition Assistance Program benefits (food stamps), cash public assistance, emergency assistance, and subsidized childcare.
+Saima Akhtar is a Senior Attorney with the National Center for Law and Economic Justice.
+She works on issues that include Supplemental Nutrition Assistance Program benefits (food stamps), cash public assistance, emergency assistance, Medicaid and concerns of Due Process.
 Saima represents low income clients both in court and in administrative proceedings, and has served as counsel to the class in a number of class action cases in New York’s State and Federal Courts including Brooksv.
 Roberts, Richard C. v.
 Proud, and Karamalla v.
 Divine.
 She has also provided continuing legal education sessions for the New York State Bar Association, The Sargent Shriver National Center on Poverty Law, Practicing Law Institute, and the National Legal Aid and Defenders Association on topics such as SNAP basics, emergency assistance benefits in New York, and basic lawyering skills for new attorneys.
-Saima currently serves on the board of directors for New York’s Early Care and Learning Council, where she is the Treasurer and Chair of the finance committee.
-She is a graduate of Albany Law School of Union University and holds a Masters degree in Public Policy from the Rockefeller College of Public Affairs and Policy from the University at Albany.
+Saima is a graduate of Albany Law School of Union University and holds a Masters degree in Public Policy from the Rockefeller College of Public Affairs and Policy from the University at Albany.
 She is a recipient of Albany Law School’s Edward M. Cameron Memorial Prize for her contributions to the area of public interest law and was a 2006 Fellow of the Center for Women in Government and Civil Society at the University at Albany.

 Tanya E.M.Wong, Esq. is the Project Director at Brooklyn Legal Services.
 She is an accomplished Public Interest attorney with over 20 years of direct client representation, litigation and policy advocacy experience in the area of Government Benefits, specializing in welfare rights and other anti-poverty/anti-hunger programs, such as SNAP and WIC.
 Ms. Wong has been the Director of Legal Services NYC’s Government Benefits practice since 2012 to present and has co-chaired Practising Law Institute’s annual Public Benefits program from 2013 to present.
 She participates in several work groups with the NYC Human Resources Administration and chairs Legal Services NYC’s Welfare Law Taskforce.
 Ms. Wong was the Director of the Justice Learning Center, LSNYC’s Continuing Legal Education training program, from 2013- 2014 and served as the Acting Project Director of Staten Island Legal Services from 2018 – 2019.
 Ms. Wong is a graduate of Harvard University and Northeastern University School of Law.